youyanggu/covid19-forecast-hub-evaluation/README.md

 As described in the [COVID-19 Forecast Hub README](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#ground-truth-data), all forecasts are compared to the [Johns Hopkins University CSSE Time Series Summary](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series) as the gold standard reference data for deaths in the US.
 This truth data can be found in the [Forecast Hub data-truth directory](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-truth).

+We use the latest truth data from the Forecast Hub directory at the time the evaluation is run.
+This is saved in to [`truth/truth-cumulative-deaths-latest.csv`](/truth/truth-cumulative-deaths-latest.csv).
+To replicate our evaluations exactly, you can use the `--truth_file` flag to specify the truth file (e.g. `--truth_file truth/truth-cumulative-deaths-latest.csv`).
+Without the `--truth_file` flag, it will use the latest truth file from the Forecast Hub repository, which may be different.

 Because the truth data can be retroactively updated, we keep copies of past truth files in the [`truth`](/truth) directory.
-We use those copies to compute the baseline and incident deaths to avoid look-ahead bias.
+To compute the baseline and incident deaths, we use these historical truth files (available at the time the projections were made) to avoid look-ahead bias.

 ### Methods